kotenevmatvei/attachment-style/README.md

-- imports
+- implement input validation for radar chart
-- implement radar chart for all combinations
+- implement legend for radar chart
 - pie chart for globl results
 - add the option include/exclude test data from the plot
 - doe we need parallel?